Wedding Planning Software: A Guide for Pros

 Budget Tracking

 Clients want to know where their money is going, and you need to track it accurately.
 The software should let you build itemised budgets, assign costs to specific vendors or line items, and generate reports you can share as a PDF.
 If you want a framework for structuring those budgets, our event budget tracking guide covers a method for monitoring committed versus paid costs.
-Bonus points if it handles multiple currencies, which matters if you work with destination weddings or international vendors.
+Bonus points if it handles multiple currencies, which matters if you work with destination weddings in markets like Portugal or international vendors.

 Timeline and Task Management